Dr. Leanne Keddie

 Biography

 Leanne Keddie obtained her undergraduate degree in Business from Mount Allison University, her Master in Business Administration (MBA) from McMaster University.
-She is also a Chartered Professional Accountant (CPA, CMA) with a particular focus and passion for management accounting.
+She is also a Chartered Professional Accountant (CPA, CMA).
 She completed her PhD in Accounting at Concordia University and currently works as an Assistant Professor of Accounting at Carleton University.

 Recognition/Reconnaissance